tandembikes/KIPs/001/001-Kin-Staking-Incentives-Test.md

 ## Summary

-This proposal is an initial test proposal for the governance system to allocate and amount of 1billion kin to the staking module to
+This proposal is an initial test proposal for the governance system to allocate and amount of 1 billion kin to the staking module to test it with a real amount of staking incentives.

 ## Motivation